 Initially no food vacuole associated exopeptidase activity could be identified within the food vacuole (Kolakovich 1997).
 However, two amino peptidases (APP) were subsequently found in the food vacuole (Dalal and Klemba, 2007) which can convert the peptides into amino acids.
 In addition, a dipeptidyl aminopeptidase (DPAP) activity has been identified within the food vacuole (Kemba 2004).
 It is postulated that the DPAP may remove dipeptides from the N-termini of the peptides generated through the actions of the various endopeptidases in the food vacuole and then the amino peptidases can convert these to amino acids.
 Neutral amino peptidase activity has been identified in cytoplasm of several Plasmodium species (Curley 1994; Florent 1998).

 In summary, a likely scenario for the complete digestion of hemoglobin consists of the concerted actions of plasmepsins, falcipains and falcilysin leading to the production of small peptides.
 The small peptides are then converted into amino acids or dipeptides which are then converted in amino acids.
-Small peptides and dipeptides not completely coverted to amino acids within the food vacuole may be translocated into the parasite cytoplasm, where an amino peptidase carries out the final conversion to amino acids.
+Small peptides, dipeptides, and amino acids are translocated into the parasite cytoplasm via PfCRT using an electrochemical proton gradient.
+Peptides and di-peptides are converted to amino acids in the cytoplasm with the abundant amino peptidases.

 Digestion of hemoglobin also releases heme.
 Free heme is toxic due to its ability to destabilize and lyse membranes, as well as inhibiting the activity of several enzymes.
 Three, and possibly four, mechanisms by which heme is detoxified have been identified: